Massimo1167/maxzap/docs/index.md

 The Gmail trigger also accepts a `max_results` option to control how many messages are fetched on each poll.
+You can monitor multiple Gmail accounts in one workflow by providing an `accounts` list containing per-account `token_file` and `query` values.

 Other actions like Google Drive uploads or Sheets updates expect a bearer token in the `GDRIVE_TOKEN` environment variable.
 Slack notifications simply need a webhook URL.